Christie Tate: Early life and education

 Christie Tate grew up in Texas.
-She completed a Bachelor of Arts in English at Texas A&M University and later obtained a Master’s in Humanities from the University of Chicago.
+She completed a Bachelor of Arts in English at Texas A&M University and later obtained a master's in humanities from the University of Chicago.
 She graduated at the top of her class from Loyola University Chicago School of Law in 2003, where she served as an academic tutor and editor of the law journal.
 Despite her academic and professional success, Tate struggled with personal issues, which led her to seek group therapy.

 Career

 Tate initially worked as a litigation associate at Skadden, Arps, Slate, Meagher & Flom LLP, and later at Epstein Becker & Green, focusing on employment law.
-She also served as an Assistant Regional Counsel for the Social Security Administration until 2021.
+She also served as an assistant regional counsel for the Social Security Administration until 2021.
 During this period, she began blogging about her experiences and later transitioned to writing professionally.

 Group: How One Therapist and a Circle of Strangers Saved My Life

-Published in 2020, Group is a memoir that recounts Tate’s seven-year experience in an unconventional group therapy setting led by a therapist she names "Dr. Rosen."
+Published in 2020, Group is a memoir that recounts Tate's seven-year experience in an unconventional group therapy setting led by a therapist she calls "Dr. Rosen."
 The book describes her journey from isolation and self-doubt to a deeper understanding of personal connection and self-acceptance.
 The memoir has been praised for its candor and humor, particularly in its exploration of group dynamics and mental health.